manojo/experiments/journal.md

 stop the parsing completely.
 One idea to deal with this functionally is to use some sort of continuations.
+Answer: the `into` function on Parsers goes quite a long way to achieve this :-)

 #### 10.07